meqout/meqout/README.md

-hi there, im ten, u can also call me dess or brandon i dont really care. im open for nicknames though! im a minor
+hi there, im ten, u can also call me dess or brandon OOORRR hyphen i dont really care. im open for nicknames though! im a minor

 i use she/her always, if you want u can use he/it on me too (ask me before you do)